 Introduction to Width Tool in Illustrator

 Adobe Illustrator is one of the most famous and powerful programs used and developed for graphic editors and designers.
-Most of the 2D editors generally use Adobe Illustrator as it has a vast variety of tools and functions with lots of effects than can be created either manually or comes by default in the software.
+Most of the 2D editors generally use Adobe Illustrator as it has a vast variety of tools and functions with lots of effects that can be created either manually or comes by default in the software.
 Adobe Illustrator is mostly used for creating 2D Artworks and Graphics.
-With this program, Width Tool in Illustrator has become way too easy to create any logo designs, web pages, advertising materials or even 3D effects.
-Every tool in the program has its unique function and each tool is as important as the other.
+With this program, the Width Tool in Illustrator has become way too easy to create any logo designs, web pages, advertising materials, or even 3D effects.
+Every tool in the program has its unique function, and each tool is as important as the other.
 Some tools may not seem to be in use each and every time, but still, they hold weight and advantage to the software.

 One such tool in Adobe Illustrator is the Width tool in Illustrator.
-This tool can be used for multiple reasons and may sometimes be missed by any user because of its low popularity amongst the graphic designers.
+This tool can be used for multiple reasons and may sometimes be missed by any user because of its low popularity amongst graphic designers.
 With the Width tool, any design can be molded and modified by just creating a stroke.
 The width tool lets the user work smarter rather than harder manually.

 How to Use the Width Tool?

 In the following examples, we will understand how to create a variable-width stroke profile and use it on other objects for making manual work easier and simpler.

 Step 1: Open a New File in Illustrator.

 Step 2: Draw a Stroke using the line segment tool.
 Increase the width of the stroke.

 Step 3: Use the Width tool or press the SHIFT + W command to activate the width tool.